 High Sugar Grasses for increased Milk Yields from Forage

-Aber High Sugar Grasses are higher in sugars than other varieties
+New High Sugar Grasses are higher in sugars than older varieties

 Differences in sugar as small as 4% can have a marked effect on animal performance.
 Aber HSG varieties can be up to 50% higher in sugar than conventional grass seed varieties and can show up to 2.5 litres more milk, with dry matter intakes up by 2kg / head / day and live weight gains in youngstock increased by 20%.

 Aber HSG diploid varieties such as AberDart have consistently higher sugar contents than both other diploid varieties and tetraploid varieties which in the past have mistakenly been considered to be higher in sugar than diploids.

 HSG varieties have also recorded easily the highest D-Values in the NIAB listings for simulated grazing management as well as demonstrating excellent characteristics for a dense, persistent grazing sward.

 HSG varieties are equally suited to silage making.
 Silage made with HSG grass has been shown to retain up to 7 times more sugar than silage made with conventional grass and up to 18 times more sugar when the High Sugar Grass was treated with a silage inoculant.
 Fermentation quality and nutrient levels were also improved both by use of High Sugar Grass and by use of an inoculant.

 There has been much interest in providing increased levels of sugar in the diets of high yielding UK dairy herds.
 Normally farm livestock only utilise around 20% of the protein in grass.
 With HSG grass seed varieties this can be more than 50% higher.
 Sugars provide a source of readily available fermentable energy allowing the rumen microbes to process more forage and to make use of a higher proportion of the degradable protein in the diet in order to produce an increased level of quality microbial protein.